tauzero7/Motion4D/README.md

 4. Go to the "INSTALL" entry and run 'Build INSTALL' to install into "CMAKE_INSTALL_PREFIX".

-### Compile LUA
-1. Download "CMakeLists.txt" for LUA from [here](TODO) and copy it into the root path of LUA.
-2. TODO
-3. TODO
-4. Go to the "INSTALL" entry and run 'Build INSTALL'  to install into "CMAKE_INSTALL_PREFIX".

 ### Compile libMotion4D
 1. Open "CMakeLists.txt" in cmake-gui and adjust the corresponding paths.
    - Use .\build\Debug  or .\build\Release as build paths.